epinio/docs/docs/references/cli/epinio_service_list.md

 ## epinio service list

-List all the services in the targeted namespace.
+List all the services in the targeted namespace

 ```
 epinio service list [flags]